digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/payoff-modeling/observations.rst

 Summary
 *******

-You now know how to setup payoffs dependent on complex time-dependent market observables.
+You now know how to setup payoffs containing complex time-dependent market observables.
-You have the tools to model a large set of financial products, such as forwards and most interest rate swaps variations.
+You have the tools to model a large set of financial products, such as forwards and most interest rate swap variations.